• Skip to primary navigation

 a glass filled with dark chocolate cremeaux topped with a thin layer of pomegranate gelee and a layer of whipped cream dusted in cocoa powder.
 The glass is next to a spoon and a sprinkle of pomegranate arils

-Dark Chocolate Crémeux with Pomegranate Gelée
+Dark Chocolate Crémeux for Two

 Author: The Sage Apron